MarkDCorey/nba_player_clustering/README.md

 Determine whether we can meaningfully cluster players NBA players by "type"

-Use this info to determine whether there are optimal compositions of player types when forming teams and lineups?
+Use this info to determine whether there are optimal compositions of player types when forming teams and lineups.
 If there are optimal compositions, we can potentially....

   -identify latent improvement opportunities for any team (eg new lineups to test,     prioritization of players to pursue via free-agency or trade).

   -predict any player's value to any team.

   -determine whether optimal team/lineup compositions have changed over time.

   -determine whether new trends in team/lineup compositions are developing.